Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 We hope you will help us in this open source community effort:

-- As a content contributor to enrich our data by installing the extension and using it.
+- As a community member who can help with the data capture of words and phrases.
 - As a developer to help us improve the extension design and functionality to accelerate this project forward.
+We have a range of features we would like help with in the issues section of this repo.

 ## Authors